jumpToMain

 Exclusively Lynx XM30 for the U.S. Army’s next-gen combat vehicle program

-The Lynx XM30 features a U.S. designed, unmanned 50mm turret, an advanced technology Two-Soldier Crew approach, a highly mobile and powerful chassis, integrated vehicle protection systems, and a modular, open systems architecture ensuring overmatch today and overmatch tomorrow.
+The Lynx XM30 features a U.S. designed, uncrewed 50mm turret, an advanced technology Two-Soldier Crew approach, a highly mobile and powerful chassis, integrated vehicle protection systems, and a modular, open systems architecture ensuring overmatch today and overmatch tomorrow.

 Rheinmetall’s Lynx KF41 has been used as the point of departure for various customer specific IFV designs.